jdriesen/MultiLevelMenu/README.md

 #### Step 4 The view ####
-Basic rule of HMVC ... just use ECHO's in your views... (so, NO Business Logic) Well, this is the content of View ...
+Basic rule of HMVC ...
+NO Business Logic in your views...
+Well, this is the content of our View ...
 ```
 echo $menu;
 ```